 As part of the Inquiry in the Upper Midwest project, professional development is available to help teachers use primary sources, inquiry strategies, and culturally relevant pedagogy in the classroom.
 Book a live presentation or watch the recorded sessions below.
 Watch this page, Facebook, Twitter, or subscribe to the History Education e-Newsletter for updates.

 Book a live presentation

 Book a free one-hour presentation about culturally relevant pedagogy!
 Choose from the sessions below.
 Sessions can be in-person or online, depending on your location.
 Sessions are appropriate for K-16 educators and pre-service teachers.
-Contact Jessica Ellison with your presentation request.
+Contact Kara Knight with your presentation request.

 Culturally Relevant Pedagogy and Primary Sources

 Introduction to CRP in social studies.
 What is culturally relevant pedagogy, and how can we apply it in social studies instruction?
 In this session, educators will learn the basics of CRP and how primary sources can support CRP in their classrooms.